 Outside the college

-Brian is married to Dana Rider.
-The two live in Holland, attend St. Francis de Sales Catholic Church, and enjoy being outside and exploring nature.
-They are both runners and love taking their yellow lab, Sophie, for trail runs.
-Brian has completed 3 ultra marathons and will be attempting his first 100k next September.
+Brian and his wife, Dana, live in Zeeland and attend St. Francis de Sales Catholic Church.
+They enjoy being outside and exploring nature.
+They are both runners and love taking their dogs, Sully and Molly, for trail runs.
+Brian has completed multiple ultra marathons (50k–100 miles) and is training for his first triathlon.